isaaccormack/TindArt/README.md

 ## Developing
 For ease of development, running the below is recommended.

-The TypeScript transpiler on watch mode to transpile TypeScript source code into JavaScript on every save:
+The TypeScript transpiler on watch mode to transpile TypeScript source code into JavaScript on every save
 ```
 npm run watch-ts
 ```

-And, in a new terminal window, a 'nodemon' to refresh the server when new JavaScript is generated (using an npm script):
+In a new terminal window, a 'nodemon' (via npm script) to refresh the server when new JavaScript is generated

 ```
 npm run dev
 ```

 ## Linting & Testing
-To lint:
+To lint
 ```
 npm run lint
 ```
-To run unit and intergration tests (integration tests require a mongodb instance to be running on `localhost:27017`):
+To run unit and intergration tests (integration tests require a mongodb instance to be running on `localhost:27017`)
 ```
 npm run test
 ```